-Also, of all the sites we saw in Croatia, I’d have to say Mljet was the most off the beaten trail.
+Also, of all the sites I visited in Croatia, I’d have to say Mljet was the most off the beaten trail.
 Despite there being an absolutely gorgeous national park that takes up much of the Island, there is no mass tourism infrastructure.
 And for that, it is perfect.

-Mljet is a place where everybody knows everybody, shop owners and fishermen hang out on the docks together, and locals make friendly conversation with two young Canadian women who arrived just before tourist season.
+Mljet is a place where everybody knows everybody, shop owners and fishermen hang out on the docks together, and locals make friendly conversation with two young Canadian women who arrived just before the tourist season.

 The Odysseus Cave Legend

-Okay, so you might only be thinking that if you’re a nerd like me, but to answer that question anyway yes, yes it does.
+Okay, so you might only be thinking that if you’re a nerd like me, but to answer that question — yes, yes it does.

 It should be noted that there is also a cave in Malta that bears the same story, so like, make of that what you will.
 But this cave and Island are definitely beautiful enough to stay for seven years.